pubkey/rxdb/docs-src/rx-document.md

 ### proxy-set
 **Only temporary documents**
-As RxDocument is wrapped into a [Proxy-object](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Proxy), you can also directly set values instead of using the set()-function.
+All properties of an `RxDocument` are assigned as setters to it so you can also directly set values instead of using the set()-function.

 ```js